Jason Statham, Your Kills are Numbered…

 The Film Noir Blogathon 2016 No 13

-For this blogathon I wrote about John Wick (2014).
+For this blogathon, I wrote about John Wick.
 More about this blogathon can be found HERE.
 Keanu Reeves also stars in John Wick 3, John Wick 2, Point Break, Destination Wedding, Bram Stoker’s Dracula and The Lake House reviews.
 Ian McShane also stars in some performances from his career HERE and Dallas.
 McShane also stars in those other John Wick movies, Chapter 2 and Chapter 3.